 Juice – Catch A Groove 1976

 Bassline, horn section and a magnificent drumbreak in the middle of the song make it a banger that I love to play when the opportunity arises.
 In the song there are at least three parts that are sampled by many.
 The first is a trumpet melody directy followed by a second sample, the drumbreak.
 A few seconds later the drumbreak gets a 2nd bar with congo’s added.
 That is sample number three.
 Arguably there is another sample in between the drumbreaks with a guitar stroke.
 Together they are sampled in more than 220 tracks.
-Possibly more, the source whosampled.com is rather complete but there can always be information missing.
+Possibly more, the source whosampled.com that I use for reference is rather complete but there can always be information missing.

 My idea was to buy the track on vinyl for multiple reasons.
 To play when I am DJ-ing with vinyl singles and to discuss when I am talking about samples on my website and my Doc OK livestreams.